bacontime/rpg/tweakedunits.md

 1/120th of a round is 50 milliseconds.
 Just for fun, let's call this a **tick**[^minecraftreference].

 [^minecraftreference]: In same video games, the state of the world is updated at a rate seperate from the framerate.
 The length of time between each update of the game's physics engine is called a "gametick" or "tick".
-I used to play way too much Minecraft, and in Minecraft, the physics engine of the game updates 20 times a second (once every 50 milliseconds).
-This unit of time is important for understanding various in-game contraptions.
-For comparison [here is a 20hz metronome (Warning: loud and annoying sound.)](https://www.youtube.com/watch?v=Zk0LGDBRlCo).
+I used to play way too much Minecraft, and in Minecraft, the physics engine of the game updates 20 times a second (once every 50 milliseconds). <!--This unit of time is important for understanding various in-game contraptions.--> For comparison [here is a 20hz metronome (Warning: loud and annoying sound.)](https://www.youtube.com/watch?v=Zk0LGDBRlCo).
 I can easily imagine a wizard's workshop full of the background noise of various whatzits softly hissing and clicking at that frequency.